alexej-schelle/HandbookOfDataScience/Ollama/README.md

 - [OpenLIT](https://github.com/openlit/openlit) is an OpenTelemetry-native tool for monitoring Ollama Applications & GPUs using traces and metrics.
 - [HoneyHive](https://docs.honeyhive.ai/integrations/ollama) is an AI observability and evaluation platform for AI agents.
 Use HoneyHive to evaluate agent performance, interrogate failures, and monitor quality in production.

+## Get Ollama

+With git clone https://github.com/ollama/ollama.git or fork the repository.